xcke/jekyll-now/_posts/2019-07-10-python-api-wrapper-example.markdown

 layout: post
 categories: netdev
 ---

-Python API wrapper example

-It is easy to create a python wrapper for a REST API.
-I have seen a good example from the [Wekan](https://wekan.github.io "Wekan") project, and used this as an example to interact with GNS3-Server.
+It is easy to create a python wrapper for any service based on REST API.
+I have seen a good example from the [Wekan](https://wekan.github.io "Wekan") project, and used this method to interact with GNS3-Server in one of my pet project.
 I have created a new module for my application, that is usually a new folder in the main project directory.
-This folder will also include two files:
+This folder includes two files:

 ```python
 - __init__.py : Will include the main API Class